wp-plugins/google-calendar-widget/readme.txt

 * Added error checking for errors that can occur when used offline (for test servers).
 * Changed the layout of the widget settings to increase the size of the text boxes.

-= 1.3.1 =
+= 1.2 =
-* Fixed problem where spaces around the loading GIF caused it to not stop when the calendar loads.
+* Added "Expand Entries by Default" checkbox to widget settings to auto expand all the calendar entries.
+If this is checked, the each calendar item will open as though they were clicked by default.

-= 1.3.2 =
+= 1.1 =
-* Optimizations:
-* Removed the version number from the Google jsapi so as to allow for more cache hits with other users.
-* Removed the script includes from the admin interface.
+* Added ability to support multiple feeds (up to 3) from one widget.

-= 1.4.0 =
+= 1.0 =
-* Upgraded to Google Calendar API v3
-* Replaced calendar "URL" with calendar "ID"
-* Added Setting for Google API Key.
-Each site must use a unique key.
+* Initial release

 == Upgrade Notice ==